In this Guide

 It also comes with an extension hose and wand, which release with one fluid motion.
 You won’t have to stop and reassemble the vacuum in order to switch between cleaning modes.

 The Multi Floor is covered by a 5-year warranty.

-The hard plastic ball and wheels aren’t the best choice for delicate hardwoods and tile.
+The hard plastic ball and wheels aren’t the good choice for delicate hardwoods and tile.
 They could scratch finishes, if you’re not careful.

 The downside of the ball system is that it doesn’t fit under furniture very easily.
 You’ll have to move or vacuum around low coffee tables and chairs.

 Previous buyers said that the plastic construction felt flimsier than they anticipated, especially for the price.
 They questioned whether the Multi Floor would really stand up to 10 years of use, as the brand claims to have tested for.

 You can’t adjust the suction manually.
 Some reviewers said the Multi Floor latched itself onto carpets and was hard to push.
 That’s one downside of this brand’s automatic systems.

 The Navigator Deluxe is one of Shark’s most budget-friendly uprights.

 At around the $100, it offers all the basic features of a great upright without breaking the bank.
 It has strong suction, a powered brush head, and all the essential attachments for tackling edges and high places.

 The brush head is fully powered.
 That’s a bit of a rarity at this price point, and a big plus when you consider that plenty of Dyson canisters use only air-powered brushes.